H.P. Lovecraft undeniably changed how we look at fantasy and helped to bring it out of obscurity.

 The Arkham Horror card game delves deep into the Cthulhu mythos.

-Arkham Horror: The Card Game focuses more on story building elements than some of the others that I’ve seen.
+Arkham Horror: The Card Game focuses more on story-building elements than some of the others that I’ve seen.
 It’s a cooperative adventure that plops you straight into the pages of a Lovecraft novel, and you need to figure out how to survive.
-How you do that is entirely up to you, and watching your characters reaction and progress is just as fun.
+How you do that is entirely up to you, and watching your characters’ reactions and progress is just as fun.

 After all, opening a door and coming face to face with a Shoggoth is likely to make anyone go a little nutty.